What Is a Franchisee?

 Franchising is a system for expanding a business and distributing goods and services to meet higher consumer demand.
-It’s based on a relationship between the brand owner and the local operator to skillfully and successfully extend one’s established business system.
-As a condition of obtaining or commencing operation of the franchise, the franchisee makes a required payment or commits to make a required payment to the franchisor or its affiliate.
+It’s based on a relationship between the brand owner and the local operator to skillfully and successfully extend an already established business system.

 A franchisee has four major responsibilities for the success of the system in which they are granted a franchise:

-- To protect the franchised brand by operating the franchise in strict compliance with system operating standards.
+- To protect the franchised brand by operating the business in strict compliance with system operating standards

 Attributes of a Successful Franchisee

-- Be willing and able to learn new skills.
-As the operating manager of a franchise, you will take on a multitude of roles, from a trainer to watchdog to customer service to financial advisor.
+As the operating manager of a franchise, you will take on a multitude of roles, from trainer to watchdog to customer service provider to financial advisor.
 The franchisor sets the brand standards, but they are not responsible for how the franchisee's day-to-day business is run.
 It is a steep learning curve, but if you can master these new skills, you can become a successful franchisee.

-- Be ready to move from big business to small business.
 The former corporate middle manager who wants to be a franchisee has a broad understanding of business, knows how to work within a system, knows how to motivate staff, and certainly is no stranger to long hours.
-But a franchisee is essentially a small business owner, which means leaving behind the internal support services they have grown accustomed to, as well as the many benefits that come with employment at a larger company, such as retirement plans and paid sick days, expense accounts, and health insurance plans.
+But a franchisee is essentially a small business owner, which means leaving behind the internal support services they have grown accustomed to, as well as the many benefits that come with employment at a larger company, such as retirement plans, paid sick days, expense accounts, and health insurance plans.